kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

   podSelectionStrategy: OwnerReferences  # Default: LabelSelector
 ```

-The `podSelectionStrategy` field supports two values:
-- `LabelSelector`(deafult):
-  * Uses the current behavior
+Pod Selection Process:
+- Initial Label Selection (Always happens):
-  * Selects all pods that match the target workload's label selector
+  * The HPA first selects pods using the target workload's label selector
-  * Provides backward compatibility with existing HPAs
-  * Best for scenarios where pods might be managed by multiple controllers
+  * This is the fundamental selection mechanism and remains unchanged
+- Additional Filtering (Based on podSelectionStrategy):
+  * `LabelSelector`(deafult):
+    * No additional filtering
-  * The default strategy that uses the current behavior, selecting all pods that match the target workload's label selector
+    * All pods that matched the label selector are used for metrics
+    * Maintains current behavior for backward compatibility
-- `OwnerReferences`:
+  * `OwnerReferences`:
-  * Implements a stricter pod selection mechanism
+    * Further filters the label-selected pods
-  * Only includes pods that are owned by the target workload through owner references
+    * Only keeps pods that are owned by the target workload through owner references
     * Follows the ownership chain (e.g., Deployment → ReplicaSet → Pods)
-  * Ensures metrics are only collected from pods that are part of the target workload
-  * Useful when multiple workloads share similar labels but need separate scaling decisions
+    * Excludes pods that matched labels but aren't in the ownership chain

 The `HorizontalPodAutoscaler` API updated to add a new `podSelectionStrategy` field to the `HorizontalPodAutoscalerSpec` object:
 ```go